Eric Jay Dolin: The Wreck of the Mentor, Gebunden

 Klappentext

 From the best-selling author of Black Flags, Blue Waters comes the story of the American whaleship Mentor , wrecked in 1832 on a remote reef in the western Pacific.
-With supplies dwindling, the twenty-two crewmen face not only the miseries of shipwreck in unfamiliar territory but also the profound uncertainty of first contact with the Indigenous people of the Micronesian archipelago of Palau, who within days approach the deserted men brandishing axes, clubs, and spears.
-In this gripping saga of cultural collision, award-winning historian Eric Jay Dolin vividly reconstructs the Mentor's doomed voyage, the months of perilous captivity, and the negotiations that followed.
+With supplies dwindling, the twenty-two crewmen face not only the miseries of shipwreck in unfamiliar territory but also the profound uncertainty of first contact with the Indigenous people of the Micronesian archipelago of Palau, who within days approach the deserted men brandishing axes, clubs and spears.
+In this gripping saga of cultural collision, award-winning historian Eric Jay Dolin vividly reconstructs the Mentor 's doomed voyage, the months of perilous captivity and the negotiations that followed.
+Illustrated by more than 100 images and maps, The Wreck of the Mentor is at once a powerful story of survival and a revealing window into the great Age of Sail-a time when maritime ambition collided with local sovereignty, and when the outcome of one voyage rippled across oceans and empires.